January 22, 2019

 Beyond the highlights mentioned above, Elite’s continuous improvements are always in process and occur across all departments and at all levels.
 The following is a summary of other recent changes, improvements, and initiatives at Elite:

-• Five chambers are now retrofitted with updated equipment test stands to improve test equipment access and to make working space more efficient.
+- Five chambers are now retrofitted with updated equipment test stands to improve test equipment access and to make the working space more efficient.

-• High definition fiber optic cameras placed in four chambers with others available as needed.
+- High-definition fiber optic cameras are placed in four chambers with others available as needed.
 Having equipment ready for use saves time and improves productivity.

-• We have capability for the new Nissan and Volvo near field magnetic field emissions test from 2Hz to 230MHz, and soon to be 400MHz.
+- We have the capability for the new Nissan and Volvo near field magnetic field emissions test from 2Hz to 230MHz, and soon to be 400MHz.

 - We have added more fiber optic transceivers for LIN, CAN-FD, and SENT communications.